A Facebook friend shared this photo with me:

 The Secret History of Wonder Woman ranks among the best books I’ve read so far this year.
 Lepore weaves feminist history, psychology, anecdotes about the comics industry during the Golden Age, all profoundly influential to Marston.
 Was Marston a huckster?
 Lepore provides evidence for this conclusion, but her dispassionate tone throughout allows for other interpretations.
 Yes, she covers Marston’s role in developing the lie detector as well.
 She enjoyed unprecedented access to Marston’s private correspondences and records.
 In the end, the “secret history” is Marston’s history, so Lepore stops at Marston’s death by cancer in 1948.
 Other recent studies, however, would chronicle developments related to Wonder Woman over the ensuing decade

 Hanley’s volume has netted decent press coverage for reasons other than his book’s punning title.
 Wonder Woman Unbound, of course, conveys the author’s intention: to free Wonder Woman’s history and share it with interested parties everywhere.
 It also refers to the recurring bondage element that so fascinates any soul studying the mighty Amazon.
-Hanley goes deeper.
-He applies informal science to show how often bondage imagery appeared in early issues of Wonder Woman.
+Hanley, in fact, applies informal science to show how often bondage imagery appeared in early issues of Wonder Woman.